 Mobile Search is a Huge Trend

 Mobile search apps, digital assistants, and voice search tools are changing the way SEO works.
 That’s because people speak differently than they type.
-Websites with lots of natural language content—especially in the form of blog posts and frequently asked questions—are getting a big boost.
+Websites with lots of natural language content are getting a big boost.
+Writing in the form of blog posts and frequently asked questions will help your website climb the Google ranks.

 AI is Changing Everything

 Google’s RankBrain and other artificial intelligence technologies are moving beyond additional keyword matching.
 They use advanced formulas to “understand” contextual relationships between pages and ideas on websites.
-Also they determine quality by evaluating citations, links, grammar, and more.
+They also determine quality by evaluating citations, links, grammar, and more.
 In other words, Google is mimicking its human users and figuring out which search results are good ones.

 While it’s true that SEO is undergoing huge transformations, it’s also true that savvy marketers are getting a bigger return than ever on their campaigns and efforts.